 Vegetable beds.
 You may of course be unsociable and more interested in growing your own vegetables than entertaining.
 I am, that's what my wife says anyway!
-If you're like me, a growing area will be more important than paving so don't forget to include space for a compost heap.
+If like me, a growing area is more important than paving, include space for a compost heap.
 If you can't completely level the growing area, a slight slope won't effect the plants.

 Kids play area and seating A family with young children might want to include a safe play area and maybe a sand pit/shed to store the kids' toys.
 If you are not including a paved terrace, aim to have plenty of natural seating spread around the garden.
 The tops of stone retaining walls and sleeper raised beds make great places to sit and ponder.
 Try to have seats spread around to follow the sun.
 Also, make the tread of your steps wide enough to sit on.

 Water features.
 Water features and streams running from the top to the bottom work well and look good in a sloping garden.
 They seem to connect the various terraces together and the sound of running water bubbling over pebbles is something else.